9 Types of Toilet Plungers to Clear the Blockage

 Automatic toilet plungers are now becoming more and more common due to the convenient and relatively effortless result they can provide.
 These plungers tend to follow the standard rod and cup/base structure, but instead of ramming them up and down after you form the seal, all you need to do is hold it in place.

-The base has a tapering tip that can release carbon dioxide into the drain, thus clearing it up efficiently and thoroughly.
+On the SurePlunge model, the base has a tapering tip that can release carbon dioxide from a cartridge into the drain, thus clearing it up efficiently and thoroughly.
 This can be useful since you can simply carry the procedure out once and not have to repeat it any time soon due to its longevity.

-However, you might need to keep stocking up on the carbon dioxide cases, which can end up making the whole thing a bit more expensive.
+However, you might need to keep stocking up on the carbon dioxide cartridges, which can end up making the whole thing a bit more expensive.

 There is another kind of automatic plunger called a power plunger which simply pulls the water in and out, so all you need to do is press the trigger.